 - The finale of inFAMOUS reveals that the true overarching threat of the setting is a giant, lava-skinned Humanoid Abomination known to Kessler as the Beast, responsible for destroying the world in one possible future.
 Likely named due to the connections with the Book of Revelation, the Beast becomes the Big Bad of inFAMOUS 2, destroying an entire city and leaving a trail of destruction across most of the American east coast before catching up with Cole for the second time.
 He's actually John White, one of your allies for the first game, and his real goal is to save potential Conduits from the plague now killing humanity.
 Unfortunately, saving them requires more ray sphere explosions to activate their latent powers, resulting in more destruction, more deaths, and a greater spread of the plague — in other words, the extinction of the human race.

-- In the Nintendo Wars game Advance Wars: Days of Ruin, the Starter Villain is a man simply known as The Beast.
-When he meets the Big Bad Dr. Caulder, Caulder originally refers to The Beast as Sergeant, before correcting himself - The Beast was dishonorably discharged from the military for his extreme aggressiveness.
+- Advance Wars: Days of Ruin: The Starter Villain is a man simply known as The Beast.
+When he meets the Big Bad Dr. Caulder, Caulder originally refers to The Beast as Sergeant, before correcting himself — the Beast was dishonorably discharged from the military for his extreme aggressiveness.

-- During the backstory to The Secret World, the legendary vampire queen Mara took to living large in mid-20th century Romania, committing such grisly crimes that Nicolae Ceausescu's Securitate could barely keep them hidden from the public - earning herself the nickname "The Beast of Bucharest" in the process.
+- The Secret World: In the backstory, the legendary vampire queen Mara took to living large in mid-20th century Romania, committing such grisly crimes that Nicolae Ceausescu's Securitate could barely keep them hidden from the public — earning herself the nickname "The Beast of Bucharest" in the process.
 Unbelievably enough, this reputation led to her becoming partners with the Red Hand and paving the way for even bigger atrocities.

 - Kill Six Billion Demons: BEAST is one of the seven names of The Creator and Top God YISUN, and is currently held by the God-Emperor Gog-Agog.
 Gog-Agog, fittingly, is by far the most beastly of the Seven Black Emperors, being a Mad God Worm That Walks Evil Diva who infects and assimilates others into new copies of herself.
 She's also a unique being in that animals aren't supposed to have soul flames, and yet she does.